ryanhanks-wf/osx-ci-template/README.md

-# OS X templates for Packer and VeeWee
+# OS X CI builder

-This is a set of templates and scripts that will prepare an OS X installer media that performs an unattended install for use with [Packer](http://packer.io) and [VeeWee](http://github.com/jedi4ever/veewee).
-These were originally developed for VeeWee.
+This template and scripts prepare an OS X installer media image and uses that image to create a vmware vm and a vagrant box.

 This also configures the machine such that it can be used out of the box with [Vagrant](http://www.vagrantup.com) and the [Hashicorp VMware Fusion provider](http://www.vagrantup.com/vmware).
 This requires at least Vagrant 1.3.0 and vagrant-vmware-fusion 0.8.2.